 2. A pop-up will appear (like in the image below).
-Select “Final Cut Pro X” from the options and you will probably want to check “only bookmarks” so you can just get the key parts of the interview you want.
+Select “Final Cut Pro X” from the options.

-Click “Export” and download the ZIP file.
+Click “Let's do this” and download the ZIP file.
 Unzip it and you will find an *.fcpxml file.

 3. Open Final Cut Pro X. Then go to the “File” menu, “Import” sub-menu, and click “XML…”: